Handbells are a small percussion instrument. (One might question use of the word "small" for some of the bass bells, especially of Aluminum.)

 There are several major publishers providing printed handbell music, such as:

-However, there are numerous handbell scores available from other sources for secular Holiday songs, such as from JW Pepper; lots of secular songs from Stanton's; and pop songs from Sheetmusicplus.
+However, there are numerous handbell scores available from other sources for secular Holiday songs, such as from JW Pepper.

-Costs associated with handbell music typically result from shipping (many scores are only published in hard-copy) and dissemination; as most scores do not permit duplication and must be purchased individually for each ringer.
+Costs associated with handbell music typically result from shipping and dissemination.
+Many scores are only published in hard-copy, and most publishers do not permit duplication, thus multiple copies must be purchased and shipped for each individual ringer.